Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Results

+It is possible to use presence of these dipole chains to explain the strong system size effects as these chains will be affected by the artificial periodicity of the supercell geometry.
+The square in figure \ref{fig:rhozz2D} shows the extent of the $4\times4\times4$ cell.
+One can clearly see that very-strong correlations extend across the entirety of this small simulation box.
+In small supercells, the first two coordination spheres around the individual atoms in the cubic phase resemble those around the atoms in the tetragonal phase.
+This similarity lowers the energy difference between the two phases, which in turn allows the cubic phase to appear at lower temperatures.
+The strength of the correlation for sites on either side of the simulation cell decreases when the cell is larger.
+Polarisation sites in larger simulation cells are thus less constrained by their neighbours.
+These sites can thus explore structures that are different from those in the tetragonal phase, which pushes up the energy of the cubic phase.
+Even though the cubic phase is higher in energy in these larger cells, it will still form (albeit at higher temperatures) because the greater conformational flexibility ensures that its entropy is higher.
 Figure \ref{fig:heat-capacity} demonstrates that the enthalpy difference of the two phases increases as the box size increases.
 This figure shows the constant pressure heat capacity per atom as a function of temperature in units of $k_B$ for each system size.
 These heat capacities were calculated using finite differences and average enthalpies taken from our metadynamics simulations, as we found that these estimates are better statistically behaved than those obtained from the enthalpy fluctuations.
 You can clearly see that the heat capacity curve is more strongly peaked when the system size is larger and that the integral of the curve is larger.
-Therefore, these larger peaks for larger system sizes are indicative of a larger per-atom-enthalpy-difference between phases.
+Therefore, these larger peaks for larger system sizes are indicative of a larger per-atom-enthalpy-difference between phases. \prbcorr{Similar effects are seen for the lattice expansion (see SI).
+For a converged supercell (above $10\times 10\times 10$), the temperature dependence of the lattice parameter shows nearly-constant thermal expansion up to the T-C transition temperature, where there is a noticeable discontinuity, consistent with the first-order nature of the phase transition.
+For smaller supercells, finite-size effects lower the transition temperature and smoothen the discontinuity, altering both the density and its temperature dependence.}